 Employees need to know what a public record is because public records are property of the state and the law requires us to keep public records and make them available to the public.

 1.6 What Is a Public Record?

-In general, a public record is anything, paper or electronic, that contains information about government business, with only a few exceptions.
+In general, a public record is anything that contains information about government business.
 It is important to remember public records can be paper or electronic.